roman-milk/roman-milk.github.io/railway-slut-adventures.md

  I sat for the remainder of the trip with the combined loads of spunk of the 2 men dribbling from my pussy and leaking out onto the fabric of the train seat.

  It was a fantastic start to my trip, hot, sordid sex in a train toilet with 2 men old enough to be my grandfather!
 What a slut I am.
-Report_Story #1